HumanBrainProject/hbp-spatial-backend/openshift-deployment/README.rst

 #.
 Upload the static data as explained above
 #.
 Start the build.
 The deployment should follow automatically.

-The production configuration has been exported to `openshift-prod-export.yaml` using ``oc get -o yaml --export is,bc,dc,svc,route,pvc`` (`status` information was manually stripped).
+The production configuration has been exported to `openshift-prod-export.yaml` using ``oc get -o yaml --export is,bc,dc,svc,route,pvc,cm`` (`status` information was manually stripped).